bob-606/menu/README.md

 - **Nitro Chai Latte**
 - **+ Seasonal Nitro Drinks**

    **🤔 Why Nitro?**
-    - **Smooth, Creamy Texture**: Nitrogen infusion creates a velvety mouthfeel without additives.
-    - **Visually Striking**: The cascading "waterfall" effect attracts attention and social sharing.
-    - **Enhanced Flavor**: Nitrogen preserves freshness and reduces bitterness in coffee/tea.
-    - **Zero Added Sugar**: Natural sweetness from ingredients (e.g., Thai tea, matcha).
-    - **Innovation-Driven**: Positions the café as a destination for unique beverage experiences.
+   Our nitro-infused beverages are designed to captivate both the palate and the eye.
+By injecting nitrogen into each drink, we achieve a naturally creamy texture without additives, while the mesmerizing cascading effect turns every pour into a social media moment.
+Nitrogen also enhances flavor profiles, softening bitterness in coffee and tea while letting ingredients like Thai tea spices or ceremonial-grade matcha shine.
+With zero added sugar, these drinks cater to health-conscious customers while positioning the café as a hub for innovative beverage experiences.

 ---